-The Platial Analysis Lab is a research group based out of McGill University at the intersection of geoinformatics, behavioral geography, information science.
-As the name suggests, the Platial Analysis Lab pulls apart the concept of place, taking a data-driven and behavioral approach to understanding the dimensions that contribute to how we understand and explain the world around us.
+The Platial Analysis Lab is a research group based out of McGill University at the intersection of urban informatics, behavioural geography, and information science.
+As the name suggests, the Platial Analysis Lab pulls apart the concept of place, taking a data-driven and behavioural approach to understanding the dimensions that contribute to how we understand and explain the world around us.

 • Human activity patterns and trajectory analysis

 • Neighbourhood and vague regional boundary delineation

 • Shared micro-mobility services

 For all Lab related inquiries please contact Professor Grant McKenzie at email@example.com.

 The Platial Analysis Lab is supported through funding from the following sources.